 Outdoors

-September in the Bluegrass is still warm and the perfect time to get outdoors!
+September in the Bluegrass is still sunny and warm, making it the perfect time to enjoy the outdoors.
 Rent a stand-up paddle board or kayak from Kentucky by Paddle.
-Take a guided tour or go out by yourself on the Kentucky River or Elkhorn Creek.
-Want to do some hiking?
-Raven Run is always a good option but if you want to get out of the city a little, head to Pilot Knob, a state nature preserve in Clark County.
-It’s a quick two-mile round-trip hike with an amazing view overlooking Bluegrass.
-Legend says this is where Daniel Boone first got a view of the region and was inspired to say “Heaven must be a Kentucky kind of place” about the state.
+Go out on the Kentucky River or Elkhorn Creek with the help of Canoe Kentucky.
+Want to hit the trails?
+Raven Run and Shaker Village of Pleasant Hill are always a good options.
+You can also head to Pilot Knob, a state nature preserve in Clark County.
+It’s a quick two-mile, round-trip hike with an amazing view overlooking the beautiful Bluegrass landscape.
+Legend says this is where Daniel Boone first got a view of the region and was inspired to say “Heaven must be a Kentucky kind of place,” about the state.

 Kentucky Native Cafe